mreider/krems/README.md

     *   All your markdown files (`.md`) should be in the root of your project or in subdirectories directly under the root (e.g., `my-articles/article.md`).
     *   User-provided static assets (like `js/`, `images/` folders) should also be at the root level.
 Core CSS is handled internally.
     *   If you run `krems` locally and an old `markdown/` directory is detected, `krems` will display a warning message guiding you to move your content.
 The build will proceed by looking for content at the root, ignoring the `markdown/` directory.
 -   **`krems --init` Command Removed:** The `--init` command has been removed.
 Users should now create their markdown files and optionally a `config.yaml` directly.
-The GitHub Actions workflow can generate a default `config.yaml` if one is not present.
+The GitHub Actions workflow (`deploy-krems-site.yml`) can generate a default `config.yaml` if one is not present in a user's repository.

 ---